alphagov/notifications-node-client/DOCUMENTATION.md

 If you do not want to use this feature after 29 March 2023, you can turn it off on a file-by-file basis.

-To do this you will need version X.X.X of the Node.js client library, or a more recent version.
+To do this you will need version 5.2.0 of the Node.js client library, or a more recent version.

 You should not turn this feature off if you send files that contain: